imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Example 2: List Comprehension with Condition

-You can add an `if` statement to filter elements.
+We can add an `if` statement to filter elements.

 ```python
 even_squares = [x**2 for x in range(10) if x % 2 == 0]